MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch4.md

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section4-step1-2.png)

-To build the iOS XCode project, go to Build Settings and, click on **Build**.
+To build the iOS XCode project, go to Build Settings, and click on **Build**.

 Follow [this guide](https://docs.microsoft.com/azure/spatial-anchors/quickstarts/get-started-unity-ios#export-the-xcode-project) to learn how to deploy this project to your iOS device.